ourcodingclub/ourcodingclub.github.io/_tutorials/brms.md

 #                            iter = 3000, warmup = 1000)
 ```

+If you are interested in learning more about scaling data, check out our [scaling tutorial](https://ourcodingclub.github.io/tutorials/data-scaling/).

 ***

-### Solution 3: Changing the units of the variable
+### Solution 2: Changing the units of the variable
 {: #units}

 A lot of abundance data can have very large numbers.
 Say if the smallest value of abundance in your data is 50,000.
 This can cause a problem when the model runs iterations because it will be looking at a whole range of values between 0 and 50,000 even though nothing is interesting there.
 The model might fail to converge properly or take a very long time to do so.